-- The individual has created work, over a period of time, that has been recognized by their community. - The individual has developed skills in a manner acceptable for their art form. - The individual has been recognized as a peer by other professionals working in the same art form. - The individual has received compensation for their artistic work at a level consistent with those of other professionals working in the same art form.
+- created work, over a period of time, that has been recognized by their community. - presented their work (or had it presented) to or before an audience in a manner that is typical for their art tradition. - developed skills in a manner acceptable for their art tradition. - been recognized as a peer by other professionals working in the same art tradition. - received compensation for their artistic work at a level consistent with those of other professionals working in the same art tradition.